POCD: It Doesn’t Have To Be a Life Sentence

 Typically, this leads to more reassurance seeking behaviors.
 The POCD sufferer might think, Well, I didn’t feel attracted to that woman, but I’ll find another one.
 This often spirals and leaves them feeling even more despair and shame than ever.
 Depression often results if this pattern is frequently repeated.

-in addition to the compulsive ways that people with POCD try to seek reassurance, they may also take steps to ensure that they do not sexually abuse or inappropriately touch children.
-These are called “avoidance behaviors” and could include measures like the following:
+In addition to the compulsive ways that people with POCD try to seek reassurance, they may also take steps to prevent any possibility of inappropriate contact with children.
+These are called “avoidance behaviors” and are driven by fear rather than risk.
+The following are examples of avoidance behaviors:

 - Ensuring one is never alone in a room with a child, including family members.